ontopic-vkg/ontopic-helm/README.md

   JDBC_EXTERNAL_REPO_FOLDER: my-folder

 secrets:
-  # If you use s3, you have to specify values or it should be overriden
+  # If you use s3, you have to specify the values or it will be overridden
-  access-key-id: /run/secrets/s3-access-key-id
-  access-key-secret: /run/secrets/s3-access-key-secret
+  # ...
   # JDBC
-  jdbc_external_repo: /run/secrets/jdbc_external_repo
+  jdbc-external-repo: /run/secrets/jdbc-external-repo
 ```

 And to the `values.yaml` :